ipChrisLee/CSAPP-Notebook/notebook/Section03.md

 The INC and DEC set the OF, ZF and SF, but leave the CF unchanged.

+For integer operations, PF (parity flag) is set when the most recent arithmetic or logical operation yielded a value where the least significant byte has evev parity. (i.e. an even number of ones in the byte)

 ## mul and div instructions